txlga/Discord-OnlineForever/README.md

 </p>

 ## 🛟 Help and Support
-If you have any issues or doubts regarding this, feel free to [contact me](https://phantom.fr.to/verify).
+If you have any issues or doubts regarding this, feel free to contact me on Discord **@twoxy**

 ---

-<p align="center">Online Forever is licensed under GNU General Public License ❤️</p>